apache/pulsar-site/blog/2024-01-12-pulsar-2023-year-in-review.md

 [PIP-264](https://github.com/apache/pulsar/blob/master/pip/pip-264.md) was completed, approved by the community, and started development.
 It will solve a big pain point for Pulsar users with a large number of topics - 50k up to 1M topics: observability.
 The Apache Pulsar community has taken a large undertaking to make OpenTelemetry Java SDK ready for very low latency systems such as Pulsar with two big features it currently develops: [Near-zero memory allocations](https://github.com/open-telemetry/opentelemetry-java/issues/5105) and [metric filtering upon collection](https://github.com/open-telemetry/opentelemetry-java/issues/6107), which was also added to [OpenTelemetry specifications](https://github.com/open-telemetry/opentelemetry-specification/issues/3324).

+## Oxia

+Currently, the practical limit for the number of topics manageable by a single Pulsar cluster is around 1 million topics.
+The lack of horizontal scalability in Zookeeper is one of the reasons for this limit.
+[Oxia](https://github.com/streamnative/oxia), released this year, is a scalable metadata store and coordination system.
+Replacing Zookeeper with Oxia in a Pulsar cluster allows for exceeding this 1M topics limit, although it is not the only prerequisite.
+This contributes to the goal of reaching 100M topics.

 ## Key events recap

 In 2023, the Apache Pulsar community put together a number of meetups and events across the globe to share the latest messaging and streaming technologies.
 Among others, three summits received the most attention from community members.